thezanboor/thezanboor/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on [Flightio - An Online Travel Agency](https://flightio.com)
 - 🌱 I’m currently trying to understand Server Side Rendering and it's effect on SERP positions
 - 👯 I’m looking to collaborate on any tips on rendering a website
-- :file_folder: Owner of [Parwandeh - A New Way to Think](https://parwandeh.com)
 - 🤔 I’m looking for help with developing new ideas
 - 💬 Ask me about Content.
 Just content in general
 - 📫 How to reach me: @thezanboor is my Twitter Handle